|Andy's Kona Blast at Botley Hill. Pic: Andy Smith.|

 After a short while we headed home, parting at the green and vowing to ride again on Sunday, which we did, although this time it was only me with the time constraints.
 I texted Andy saying let's meet at Botley.
 I planned to leave around half an hour earlier than usual, get to the green and hang around for Andy, then drink the tea and munch the biscuits and then head home.
 I needed to be back by 0930hrs, hence the earlier start.
 It all worked fine.
 Having made the tea I left the house just before 0645hrs and reached Botley Hill at 0737.

 It was such a wonderful day.
 The sun was out, the skies were blue and everything was still.
-All I could hear were the birds in the hedgerows and possibly the occasional sheep in a distant field.
+All I could hear was the birds in the hedgerows and possibly the occasional sheep in a distant field.
 If it wasn't heaven on earth it was pretty close.
 You couldn't really get much better and once again I felt as if I should camp somewhere, in an adjoining field.
 It would have been great, I thought, to wake up here at sunrise with nothing but the cool air, the blue sky and the sound of the wild life waking up to a new day.

 Andy arrived just before 0800hrs and, like yesterday, we chatted about stuff while drinking tea and eating those BelVita biscuits.
 The subject was the pointlessness of social media, a subject we have visited before.
 Once again I found myself saying how I'd been on Linkedin since early 2009 and have only ever been singled out for a job interview once – back in 2010.
 Facebook with paperclips is how I would describe Linkedin.
 Like most social media I could live without it.
 Likewise Twitter, although the blog, the one you're reading right now, is fine.
 Fine because I'm not doing it for any reason other than my own entertainment.